-This is a matter for the Learning and Skills Council.
-Mark Haysom, the Council’s chief executive has written to the hon.
-Member with this information and a copy of his reply has been placed in the House Library.
+This is a matter for the Learning and Skills Council, who operate learner support schemes for 16 to 19-year-olds on behalf of the DfES.
+Mark Haysom, the Council’s Chief Executive, has written to my hon.
+Friend with the information requested and a copy of his reply has been placed in the House Library.